alice-lri/alice-lri/docs/README.md

 - `cpp_api.rst`: C++ API reference
 - `requirements.txt`: Python doc dependencies

-## CI/CD
-Documentation is automatically built and deployed to GitHub Pages on every push to `main` via GitHub Actions (`.github/workflows/docs.yml`).

-TODO: Fix ALICE_LRI_API thing in docs
 TODO: Make doc CI trigger on release instead of every push to master
-TODO: Make GitHub pages work
+TODO: Make GitHub pages work and link to it from here
 TODO: Add documentation badge and/or link